The Straits Times: As a war propaganda instrument

-The children's newspaper, outlined in the third goal, was published as Sakura and included as a free supplement in the 10 June 1942 edition of the Syonan Shimbun, though it was later sold separately for one sen. In addition to the Sakura children's newspaper, the Syonan Shimbun was used by the Japanese government as a way of attempting to create pro-Japanese youth leaders among the multiethnic, multilingual children of Singapore.
+The children's newspaper, outlined in the third goal, was published as Sakura and included as a free supplement in the 10 June 1942 edition of the Syonan Shimbun, though it was later sold separately for one sen.

-Following the return of Singapore to the British after World War II, the name of the paper reverted to The Straits Times on 5 September 1945.

-Post-war period
+Post-war

-On 11 March 1950, The Straits Times became a public limited company. by 1952, it began to actively embrace the role as the predominant newspaper of Singapore, referring to itself as the 'national' newspaper of Malaya.
-1956 was also a major year for Asian contributors to The Straits Times, with journalists such as Leslie Hoffman appointed as editor-in-chief, Lee Siew Yee as the deputy editor-in-chief, and T.S.
-Khoo as night editor.
-Samad Ismail, an editor for the daily newspaper Berita Harian, joined the paper in 1963.
-In 1964, the managing director A.C.
-Simmons became the paper's chairman until his abrupt retirement in 1974 due to allegations of tax evasion.
+On 11 March 1950, The Straits Times became a public limited company.

+In 1956, The Straits Times established a Malayan (now Malaysian) edition, the New Straits Times, based in Kuala Lumpur.
+Since the separation of the two countries, these newspapers are now unaffiliated with each other.
+During the early days of Singaporean self-governance (before 1965), the paper, who had a pro-colonial stance, had an uneasy relationship with some politicians.
+This included the leaders of the People's Action Party (PAP), who desired self-governance for Singapore.

+Editors were warned by British colonial officials that any reportage that may threaten the merger between Singapore and the Malayan Federation may result in subversion charges, and that they may be detained without trial under the Preservation of Public Security Ordinance Act.

 During the Malayan Emergency, The Straits Times published cash bounties for information leading to the killing or capture of senior communists.
 Earlier during the Emergency, The Straits Times had erroneously reported that 26 suspected communist guerrillas had been shot dead by the British military while attempting to escape after ammunition had been discovered in their homes.
-It was later discovered that 24 people had been shot dead, and that all of them were innocent civilians who had been executed as part of the Batang Kali massacre by the Scots Guards.
+However, it was later discovered that 24 people had been shot dead, and that all of them were innocent civilians who had been executed as part of the Batang Kali massacre by the Scots Guards regiment; an event described by historians as the British Mỹ Lai.

-In 1956, The Straits Times established a Malaysian edition, The New Straits Times, based in Kuala Lumpur.
-Following Singapore's independence and the short-lived merged with Malaysia in 1963 that ended in 1965, the company split in two.
-On 1 September 1972, The Straits Times transferred its Malaysian business into a wholly owned subsidiary, the New Straits Times (Malaysia) Sdn.
-Bhd.
-The parent company of The Straits Times was converted into a separate, public company.
+Post-independence

+After Singapore gained its independence in 1965, the newspaper has since been referred to as Singapore's newspaper of record.
+Despite its history as being largely anti-PAP and anti-independence when Singapore was a colony, it has become largely pro-PAP after independence.
 The news website of The Straits Times launched on 1 January 1994, making it one of the first newspapers in the world to do so.
 The website remained entirely free until 2005 when paid subscription became required to fully access news and commentary.